MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 The two versions of the content shown in the change review window are modified in the following ways to make the comparison easier:

-- Data source and parameter rules are applied to the source item so that the data source you see is the one that will be deployed.
+- Data source and parameter rules are applied to the source item so that the data source you see is the one that's deployed.
 - Some fields that don't indicate differences (for example, timestamps and role membership) are removed from both items.
 - System managed tables, like auto aggregate, are removed.
 - Items are sorted so that fields and tables appear in the same order.